AnimeoTV/PepoNerd/README.md

 ## Usage

-* **Invite Spellscord to your Server:**  Generate an invite link from the Discord Developer Portal for your bot.
+* **Invite Pepo Nerd to your Server:**  Generate an invite link from the Discord Developer Portal for your bot.
-* **Interact with Spellscord:** Once Spellscord is in your server and active in the configured categories, send messages in those channels to initiate conversations.
+* **Interact with Pepo Nerd:** Once Pepo Nerd is in your server and active in the configured categories, send messages in those channels to initiate conversations.
 * **Developer Commands:** Use the `/debug` slash command for testing and troubleshooting.

 ## Customization

-* **System Prompt:**  Edit `src/locales/<localization>/translation.ts` to refine Spellscord' responses:
+* **System Prompt:**  Edit `src/locales/<localization>/translation.ts` to refine Pepo Nerd' responses:
   * Modify the system context, guidelines, and few-shots to align with your needs.
-* **Configure Spellscord's behavior:**  Edit `config.json` and adapt Spellscord's behavior and rules of engagement to your needs.
+* **Configure Pepo Nerd's behavior:**  Edit `config.json` and adapt Pepo Nerd's behavior and rules of engagement to your needs.
-* **Commands and Events:**  Extend Spellscord's functionality by creating new commands in `src/commands` and events in `src/events`.
+* **Commands and Events:**  Extend Pepo Nerd's functionality by creating new commands in `src/commands` and events in `src/events`.

 ## Contributing